 Winning them is key because early deployment proves that the technology works and the product is viable.

-For visionaries technology is a business opportunity.
-They want a breakthrough and they embark in high risk and high visibility adoption projects.
+For visionaries, technology is a business opportunity.
+They want a breakthrough and they embark on high-risk and high-visibility adoption projects.

-Moore says Early Adopters is not where the real money is.
-The real money lays with more prudent buyers who want to see a technology tested in the real world.
+Moore says Early Adopters are not where the real money is.
+The real money lies with more prudent buyers who want to see a technology tested in the real world.

 They don’t want the new technology, for whatever reasons.
 They are usually not worth pursuing.